jongio/azidext/README.md

 const client = new ResourceManagementClient(cred, subscriptionId);
 ```

-The above code will instantiate an Azure.Identity compatible TokenCredential object based on DefaultAzureCredential and pass that to the ResourceManagement client instance.
+The above code will instantiate an Azure.Identity compatible TokenCredential object based on DefaultAzureCredential and pass that to the ResourceManagementClient instance.

 #### Testing AzureIdentityCredentialAdapter